-How to See Who Viewed Your Google Docs
+How to See Who Viewed Your Google Doc

-Note that this method is available for only those with a Google Workspace account.
-So, to be able to see who viewed your file, you need to have a Workspace account.
-Here are the steps to check the activity status on your Google docs.
+Note that this method is available only for those with a Google Workspace account.
+So, to be able to see who viewed your Google Docs file, you need to have a Workspace account.

-- Open the file you’d like to track the activity status for
+- Open the Google Docs file you’d like to track the visitors for.

-- On the upper left corner of the screen, you will see the menubar.
-Click on “Tools” and then “Activity Dashboard”.
+- At the upper left corner of the screen, you will see the menu bar.
+Tap on the Tools.